adafruit/Adafruit_CircuitPython_LED_Animation/CODE_OF_CONDUCT.md

 In any situation, you may send an email to <support@adafruit.com>.

-On the Adafruit Discord, you may send an open message from any channel to all Community Helpers by tagging @community helpers.
+On the Adafruit Discord, you may send an open message from any channel to all Community Helpers by tagging @community moderators.
 You may also send an open message from any channel, or a direct message to @kattni#1507,
 @tannewt#4653, @Dan Halbert#1614, @cater#2442, @sommersoft#0222, or
 @Andon#8175.